Frequently asked questions about plagiarism

 I'm not sure how to reference this thing I've used.
 Might I get in trouble for a badly done reference?
 Should I just leave it out?

 You do need to provide a reference to anything that you have taken information from.
-If you make a good try at a reference (following the pattern of how references generally work in your subject), you might lose a mark or two for not getting it exactly right, but if you leave the reference out you will definitely be concealing a source, which is a form of plagiarism.
+If you make a good try at a reference (following the pattern of how references generally work in your subject), you might lose a mark or two for not getting it exactly right.
+However, if you leave the reference out you will definitely be concealing a source, which is a form of plagiarism.

 Try to construct a reference for your source, giving enough information to enable your lecturer to trace the source.

 I understand that I need to give people credit for ideas they created, but this is a fact about the world.
 How can someone own that?

 There are two reasons why you need to give references for statistics, results from experiments, and other sources that are factual information.
 One reason is that somebody else did the work to discover and prove those facts, or did all the calculations to provide the statistics.
 If you do not reference, it may look like you are trying to claim that you discovered this information yourself when, in fact, you simply read the results of someone else's work.

 The other reason is about the reliability of whatever you are quoting.
 How does your lecturer know that the fact you are talking about is accurate?
 If you tell us where you found out this information, the person marking your work can look at the source of the data and be sure that it is a good academic source.